 NHRP Spoke-to-Spoke Tunnel with a NAT Device

-The figure below shows how the NHRP spoke-to-spoke tunnel works with NAT.
+the diagram below shows how the NHRP spoke-to-spoke tunnel works with

 The following steps describe the NHRP registration process: